-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Headteacher.
+Requests for withdrawal should be put in writing and addressed to the Headteacher.

 A copy of withdrawal requests will be placed in the student's educational record.
 The Headteacher will discuss the request with parents and take appropriate action.

 Alternative work will be given to students who are withdrawn from sex education.